Why it’s so difficult to bet against Canada’s marijuana boom

 High Cost

-The annual cost to borrow Aurora shares for a short position is 26 per cent, compared with less than 0.5 per cent for most stocks in the S&P 500 index, such as Apple Inc. and Amazon.com Inc., Mr. Dusaniwsky said.
+The annual cost to borrow Aurora shares for a short position is 26 percent, compared with less than 0.5 percent for most stocks in the S&P 500 index, such as Apple Inc. and Amazon.com Inc., Mr. Dusaniwsky said.

 "The higher the fee means there's almost no stock left to short," Mr. Dusaniwsky said in a telephone interview.
 "No one is making money shorting these stocks."

-More than $71-million is shorted in Canopy Growth, down 21 per cent from a month ago, while the short interest in Aurora Cannabis declined 5.9 per cent to $144-million, according to S3 Partners data.
+The short position in Canopy Growth currently has a notional value of more than $69-million, down 26 per cent from a month ago, while the short interest in Aurora Cannabis declined 18 percent to $140-million, according to S3 Partners data.
 This year to date, short sellers have lost $112-million in Aurora and $33-million in Canopy Growth, Mr. Dusaniwsky said.

 "If you don't have short sellers in the market, you have no ability for anyone to bet against a company plus you have no ability to hedge," Mr. Damas said by telephone.
 "It directly feeds into the massively euphoric bull market we've had in these stocks."

-Provincial distribution plans, Constellation Brands Inc.'s foray into the market and Aphria's deal with a national pharmacy chain have all brought more certainty to the nascent industry and helped spur more retail investment, Bottomley said.
+Provincial distribution plans, Constellation Brands Inc.'s foray into the market and Aphria's deal with a national pharmacy chain have all brought more certainty to the nascent industry and helped spur more retail investment, Mr. Bottomley said.

 But the boom could "end badly" like previous manias that caused the tech and rare earth bubbles to burst given little short-selling and no bad news to slow down "the runaway train of Canadian cannabis," BCMI said in a report Wednesday.